A beautiful, simple flatbread for holiday appetizer season. Just top a pre-baked naan with creamy ricotta and jewel-colored pomegranate salsa.

 - Pinch salt

-- 8 ounces Bel Gioioso Ricotta con Latte
+- 8 ounces (225 g) Bel Gioioso Ricotta con Latte or whole milk ricotta cheese

 - ½ cup baby arugula